Stephen Fry: 1981–1993: Sketch comedy beginnings

 In 1986, the BBC commissioned a sketch show that was to become A Bit of Fry & Laurie.
 Following a 1987 pilot, the programme ran for 26 episodes across four series between 1989 and 1995.
-During this time, Fry starred in Blackadder II as Lord Melchett, made a guest appearance in Blackadder the Third as the Duke of Wellington, then returned to a starring role in Blackadder Goes Forth, as General Melchett.
+During this time, Fry starred in Blackadder II as Lord Melchett, made a guest appearance in Blackadder the Third as the Duke of Wellington, and then returned to a starring role in Blackadder Goes Forth as General Melchett.
 In a 1988 television special, Blackadder's Christmas Carol, he played the roles of Lord Melchett and Lord Frondo.
 Between 1990 and 1993, Fry starred as Jeeves (alongside Hugh Laurie's Bertie Wooster) in Jeeves and Wooster, 23 hour-long adaptations of P. G. Wodehouse's novels and short stories.
-Fry has appeared in a number of BBC adaptations of plays and books, including a 1992 adaptation of the Simon Gray play The Common Pursuit (he had previously appeared in the West End stage production).
+Fry has appeared in several BBC adaptations of plays and books, including a 1992 adaptation of the Simon Gray play The Common Pursuit (he had previously appeared in the West End stage production).

 Having made his film début in The Good Father (1985), followed by a brief cameo in A Fish Called Wanda (1988; getting clobbered by Kevin Kline in an airport), Fry was then featured by Kenneth Branagh as the eponymous Peter in Peter's Friends (1992).
 Fry came to the attention of radio listeners with the 1986 creation of his alter-ego, Donald Trefusis, whose "wireless essays" were broadcast on the BBC Radio 4 programme Loose Ends.
 In the 1980s, he starred as David Lander in four series of the BBC Radio 4 show Delve Special, written by Tony Sarchet, which then became the six-part Channel 4 series This is David Lander in 1988.
 In 1988, Fry wrote and presented a six-part comedy series entitled Saturday Night Fry.
 Frequent radio appearances have ensued, notably on panel games Just a Minute and I'm Sorry I Haven't a Clue.

-Fry was cast in Simon Gray's The Common Pursuit for its first staging in the West End on 7 April 1988, with Rik Mayall, John Sessions, Sarah Berger, Paul Mooney and John Gordon Sinclair, directed by Simon Gray.
+Fry was cast in Simon Gray's The Common Pursuit for its first staging in the West End on 7 April 1988, with Rik Mayall, John Sessions, Sarah Berger, Paul Mooney, and John Gordon Sinclair, directed by Simon Gray.
 Fry is a long-standing fan of the anarchic British musical comedy group the Bonzo Dog Doo-Dah Band, and particularly of its eccentric front man, the late Vivian Stanshall.
 Fry helped to fund a 1988 London re-staging of Stanshall's Stinkfoot, a Comic Opera, written by Vivian and Ki Longfellow-Stanshall for the Bristol-based Old Profanity Showboat.